lujiefsi/CrashTuner/HowToReproduce.md

 	sudo ./DisReproduce.sh NullP MR_7178 v0.8.11
 	sudo ./DisReproduce.sh InvalidStateTransitionException YARN_8650 v0.8.11

-**If you need to reprodue another bug after reproduce one bug, you need to `sudo ./restart`.**
+**After reproducing a bug, you need to run the command `sudo ./restart`, to clean up the environment before trying a new bug. **

-We have reported 20 bugs in our paper, 3 of them  share root cause and same patchs with above bugs, so we don't reproduce them alone.
+We have reported 20 bugs in our paper, XXX, XXX, XXX share the same root causes and are fixed in the same patch with XXX, XXX, XXX, respectively.
+So we do need to reproduce the three bugs.

 #### 5. Result
-if you reproduce all bugs one time, the result generates in ./result.txt.
+If you reproduce all bugs one time (run the command `sudo ./reproduce.sh`), the result is logged in ./result.txt.
-If you reproduce one bug one time, the result is printed directly in console.
+If you reproduce one bug one time, the result is printed directly to the console.
-The result for each bug formated as below
+The result for each bug is formated as below:

     =====================================BugLink:==========================================
     https://issues.apache.org/jira/browse/${BUGID}
     =====================================Result:===========================================
-    log-file:linenumber: expected-exception
+    log-file:linenumber: error messages
     =======================================================================================

-BugLink is the issue  site that we report each bug, it contains the excetpion that will be thrown when the bug is triggered.

-Result will give  which log file and which line that the expected exception exists.
-You can check the log file for detail(like stack trace.).
+BugLink points to the URL of a bug issue where we reported each bug, and it also prints the `error messages` when the bug is triggered.
+The `log-file:linenumber` gives the detailed location of the error messages.
+You can check the log file in detail (like stack trace.).

-For YARN-9164, you may see that multiple  result like:
+For example, in reproducing YARN-9164, you may see the below error messages:
 ```
 =====================================BugLink:==========================================
 This bug trigger success randomly, due to randomness of allocation of slave container